Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 My husband haunts the bargain bins at Radio Shack and Staples/Office Depot, and finds lots of good deals.

 When shopping, always remember to look high and look low.
 The higher priced items are usually right at eye level while the bargains are usually above or below.
-It's easy to miss these items when you don't see them readily.

 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!